davidusb-geek/emhass-add-on/emhass/Test.md

 2) Adjust the EMHASS image to the version you would like to test.
 To adjust the image, you may select one of three options:
     - Change the EMHASS Docker image version tag
     - Change the EMHASS Docker image repository
-    - Build a custom version of EMHASS locally
+    - Build a custom image of EMHASS locally

     See [Customizing EMHASS](##Customizing-EMHASS) for more information.

 3) Run EMHASS addon:
     - head to Home Assistant: `Add-ons` > `ADD-ON STORE`
       - you should see an `EMHASS` Add-on under `Local add-ons`
-        - If you don't, try hamburger icon ☰ on top right > check updates > refresh page
+        - If you do not, try hamburger icon ☰ on top right > `check updates` > refresh page
     - Install and test Add-on
     - Use the Supervisor logs _(on the config/logs page)_ to see any logs with the Add-on.